Our Men's Group

 Either through a professional or a self referral.
 Contact us for more details.

-We spend the first hour with our head coach and mentor Courtney Fry who is a former professional boxer, Commonwealth Gold Medalist and Olympian.
+We spend the first hour with our head coach, mentor and former professional Derry Mathews.
 The men will be put through their paces on the bags and pads followed by a high intensity workout.
 All sessions are modified to the individual's fitness levels and those with health issues are also encouraged to attend too unless they are specifically told not to exercise by a medical professional.

 Boxing is fast-paced and creates a fun environment.
 It requires full concentration, leaving the mind little time to drift into the every day stresses of life.
 Taking that moment of clarity along with our other learning tools allows our members to look at life with a new perspective and equips them to cope better with their mental health.